Accusations of racism ripple through Denver school leadership

 Tensions first flared two years ago when the district fired Kurt Dennis, the popular McAuliffe International School principal, after he told 9News that officials had pressured him to keep on campus an elementary student that the police believed was involved in an attempted murder.

-Ahead of the 6-1 vote approving his dismissal, a public meeting drew more than a dozen speakers supporting Dennis — among them, Kristin Fry.
+Ahead of the 6-1 vote approving his dismissal, a public meeting drew more than a dozen speakers supporting Dennis — among them, Kristen Fry.

 Others — including Hashim Coates and MiDian Holmes Shofner — urged accountability for how Black students were treated at McAuliffe, citing disciplinary disparities and a “seclusion room” under Dennis’ leadership that some characterized as an “incarceration room.”